Syrian forces kill 19, government offers amnesty

 The United Nations says more than 3,000 people have been killed since the uprising against 41 years of Assad family rule began in March.
 The authorities accuse Islamist militants and foreign-backed armed gangs of killing 1,100 security forces.

-Western sanctions and growing criticism from Turkey and Arab neighbors have raised pressure on Syria to end the bloodshed.
+Western sanctions and growing criticism from Turkey and Arab neighbours have raised pressure on Syria to end the bloodshed.

 (Additional reporting by Erika Solomon and Mariam Karouny in Beirut; Editing by Alistair Lyon and Rosalind Russell)